 NIDA notes that LGBT people “face social stigma, discrimination, and other challenges not encountered by people who identify as heterosexual.
 They are at a greater risk of harassment and violence”.
 Untreated stress and trauma can lead to clinical depression, anxiety, PTSD, suicidality, self-harm, and disordered eating.
 Mental health diagnoses made in addition to SUD are known as co-occurring disorders.

-How Can Addiction Treatment Providers Help LGBT People?
+How Can Addiction Treatment Providers in New Hampshire Help LGBT People?

 The gender specific model alone is not enough to meet the needs of the LGBT community.
 NIDA reports that “addiction treatment programs that offer specialized groups…showed better outcomes,” but “only 7.4 percent of programs offer specialized services for LGBT patients.”
 NIDA recommends that “treatment…address unique factors in these patients’ lives,” including: